dsp-jetpack/JetPack/doc/deployment_guide.md

 # Chapter 4 Preparing and Deploying the Solution Admin Host
 This topic describes preparing for, and performing, the Solution Admin Host (SAH) deployment.

-The Dell EMC PowerEdge R-Series servers require the Open Source Hardware Configuration Toolkit (OS-HCTK) **to be run only on the SAH**.

 ## Preparing the Solution Admin Host Deployment
 > ***CAUTION:*** This operation will destroy all data on the SAH, with no option for recovery.